 The Historical Society of Pennsylvania (HSP), one of the largest special collection libraries in the country, has the answer: Here.

-These trained volunteers work with students to identify sources for their research in HSP’s collection of over 21 million items.
+Trained volunteers work with students to identify sources for their research in HSP’s collection of over 21 million items.
 With personalized attention, mentors guide students in all aspects of research: how to search for items, analyze and evaluate sources, develop an argument, and create bibliographies.
 Mentors also help students to transcribe documents and edit papers to ensure historical accuracy and clarity.

-With new expanded hours, HSP hopes to draw students from across the five-county Philadelphia area.
 Located at 1300 Locust Street, HSP’s collections span 350 years of history, with materials ranging from Martha Washington’s cookbook to photographs of our country’s most recent immigrants.
 Students researching at HSP are able to view primary source materials first hand.
 This tactile connection to the past cannot be underestimated.

 "HSP and Enterprise Holdings Foundation share an ongoing commitment to spark student’s interests in history through hands-on experiences and exposure to a variety of records and documents,” said Beth Twiss Houting, Senior Director of Programs and Services at HSP.
 “We are proud to work with the city’s students to share the joy and utility of historical research.”